-The following PT Magazine article was published in 2004.
+The following article was published in APTA's membership magazine in 2004.

 In 1969, there was cause to celebrate for physical therapist assistants (PTAs), as 15 students graduated from the first PTA programs at Miami Dade College in Florida and St Mary's Campus of the College of St Catherine in Minnesota.
 Just 2 years earlier, these PTA programs began preparing students to fill a need in the physical therapy community-that of an assistant to the physical therapist.